 Unitil - A date certain by which GSEP work will be completed is useful for planning purposes and measuring progress.
 Accordingly, each local gas distribution company (“LDC”) should have a date certain by which their GSEP will end, and that date should be informed by the specific facts and circumstances of each LDC.

-Note of Abstention: LEAN/NCLC – Need additional information before choosing a position.
+Note of Abstention: LEAN, NCLC – Need additional information before choosing a position.

 Changes requirement to file summary from every five years to annually, beginning October 31, 2023